Blog Loss Of Use Car Insurance

 Loss of use coverage comes with certain limitations that are important to understand.
 Here is a general look at limitations:

-Loss of use coverage is an add-on for your policy – if you want to protect yourself from any transportation costs associated with an accident, you may benefit from adding it to your policy.
+Loss of use coverage is an add-on for your policy.
+If you want to protect yourself from any transportation costs associated with an accident, you can add it to your policy.